Your tenancy

 A starter tenancy (or probationary tenancy) is a type of tenancy which SHA gives our tenants who are new to having their own home with a social landlord.

-It means that for a period of 12 months from the start of your tenancy, SHA will check that you are keeping to the terms of tenancy agreement, such as being a good neighbour and paying your rent.
+It means that for a period of 12 months from the start of your tenancy, SHA will check that you are keeping to the terms of the tenancy agreement, such as being a good neighbour and paying your rent.
 During this period you do not have some rights that are available to “full” assured tenants and it is easier for SHA to take action to end your tenancy if you are not keeping to the terms of your tenancy agreement.

 Why does Spitalfields Housing use starter tenancies?